 [Of all the poems issued on this blog and elsewhere I have the least understanding of its original impulse..
 It has something to do with impressions of places and people experienced while living in France years ago.
 In that sense it was always around; but I finally put things together because an overseas radio programme which invites poetry but accepts nothing already published, even on the Net, wanted complete novelty.
 So I made an effort to oblige.
-But from long experience I know that sadly media can’t be trusted to be reliable or helpful.
-After hearing nothing from the given address I was improbably told nothing had been received but I could apply again to a certain person but it might take up to six months for a decision.
-Which seems about right as I re-applied and have never heard again, not so much as a line of acknowledgment.
-So I shall “publish” to the net which disqualifies me from being broadcast.
-The literary scene or those who manage it remain as objectionable and tortoise slow as they ever were across the centuries. …..Perhaps.I should write a poem in the style of Juvenal warning against the folly of writing poetry for anyone or anything today].
+But from long experience I know that, sadly ,media can’t be trusted to be reliable or helpful.
+After hearing nothing from the given address I was improbably told nothing had been received; however I could apply again to a certain person but it might take up to six months for a decision.
+Which seems about right as I re-applied and have never heard again.
+Not so much as a line of acknowledgment.
+So I shall “publish” here o the net which disqualifies me from being broadcast.
+The literary scene or those who manage it remain as tiresome and tortoise slow as they ever were across the centuries. …..Perhaps.I should write a poem in the style of Juvenal warning against the folly of writing poetry for anyone or anything today?!].

 1793: THOUGHTS BEFORE THE GUILLOTINE